Nothing Happens by Chance: Taking responsibility

 “She held the head of her stick against her heart as she stood looking at the table; she in her once white dress, all yellow and withered; the once white cloth all yellow and withered; everything around, in a state to crumble under touch” Dickens description of Miss Havisham in David Copperfield.

-As the New Year draws close, do you wonder why things don’t appear to be going your way?
+Do you ever wonder why sometimes life don’t appear to be going your way?
 Does your life sometimes seem like a never-ending struggle, facing one obstacle after another?
 In your desperation to make things work, have you secretly wished for a single solution to all your frustrations, a magic bullet?

 In reality, a one-bullet solution to all your troubles does NOT exist.
 However, be careful what you wish for otherwise you would be wasting your time and effort chasing something you never really wanted in the first place!